 According to the Institute of internal audit (2010), effectiveness can be defined as degree, including quality to which established objectiveness is achieved.
 Bank Negara Malaysia (2010) defines effectiveness as objective to ensure a sound and effective internal control system for Shariah compliant.
 (Badara and Saidin, 2013), in their research highlighted a few definitions of the effectiveness term.
 It means that internal audit effectiveness can be defined as the degree to which established objectives are achieved (Badara and Saidin, 2013).
-Most of the researcher agrees that a program can be seen as effective if its outcomes go along with its objective (Ahmad et al., 2009; Ussahawanitchakit, 2012).
-Therefore, from the above definition, this paper defined internal Shariah auditors to achieve established objectives within IFIs.
-Previous research related to internal audit effectiveness is conducted by Ahmad (Ahmad et al., 2009; Arena and Azzone, 2009; Badara and Saidin, 2014; Mihret and Yismaw, 2007).
+Most of the researcher agrees that a program can be seen as effective if its outcomes goes along with its objective (Ahmad et al., 2009; Ussahawanitchakit, 2012).
+Therefore, from the above definition, this paper defined internal audit effectiveness is conducted by Ahmad (Ahmad et al., 2009; Arena and Azzone, 2009; Badara and Saidin, 2014; Mihret and Yismaw, 2007).
 Traditionally, the role of internal audit focused on financial compliance and on monitoring through having a good internal control in place (Alzaban, 2014).
 However, internal Shariah auditin has grown significantly in importance; it includes Shariah consulting on Shariah compliance within IFIs.